Have you ever asked yourself, “What is the meaning of life? Seriously, what IS the purpose of life?!”

 Take This Action: In order to create an extraordinary life, you’re going to need to walk away from what you know.
 You’re going to have to face your fears, improve your conditioning, and create your own unique path.
 You’re going to feel scared, excited, and alive!

 Realize This: People who are Living On Purpose are continuously using their strengths while doing work that matters to them on a daily basis.

 Take This Action: Science is suggesting that instead of focusing on your weaknesses, cultivate the crap outta your strengths.
 This is what will make you extraordinary.
 Then use your strengths to do things that make you excited and watch a sense of confidence and fulfillment appear within you (and if you mix service to other people in the mix, your purpose will appear before you know it!).

-*Wanna learn your top strengths and how to apply them?
-Do the worksheet in Section 5 of my free Living On Purpose guide.
+Wanna learn your top strengths and how to apply them?
+Do the worksheet in my free Purpose Pack.

 “I do not believe that you should devote overly much effort to correcting your weaknesses.
 Rather, I believe that the highest success in living and the deepest emotional satisfaction comes from building and using your signature strengths.” – Martin Seligman